-- Staying in a Tuscan farmhouse overlooking stunning landscapes
+- Staying in lovely Tuscan accommodation overlooking stunning landscapes

 - Riding the Montagnola trails, the location of a well-known Sienese MTB race

 - Sampling the best wines of Chianti, Montepulciano and Montalcino

 - Riding down the Crete Senesi on a roller-coaster ridge ride

 - Enjoying the journey across Tuscany on a variety of terrain

 - Visiting the famous hilltop towns of San Gimignano, Monteriggioni, San Quirico d‘Orcia and Pienza

 What an opportunity to see the Tuscan countryside in such an intimate way!

 - Meals: Dinner

 You will be met at Pisa airport and transferred to San Gimignano (transfer approx 90 mins), staying in an accommodation set in the outskirts of the famous town.
 With a plunge in the pool overlooking vineyards, the holiday is really starting.
 Dinner is at the estate.

 - Meals: Breakfast, lunch